 Professor Lichtman has spoken at local and national conferences on a variety of topics, mostly relating to well-woman gynecology and midwifery education.

 Professor Lichtman's doctoral dissertation was on Psychosocial Factors and Pregnancy Outcome.
 Findings were presented at the Research Forum at an ACNM Annual Meeting and at Research Day at SUNY Stony Brook.
-She is currently the Principal Investigator, with Suzanne Schechter, on comparing outcomes between CNM and CM graduates of the SUNY Downstate Midwifery Education Program.
+She is currently the Principal Investigator, with Suzanne Schechter, on comparing outcomes between CNM and CM graduates of the SUNY Downstate Midwifery Program.

 MS in Maternity Nursing, specialization in Midwifery, Columbia University